jfreeze/PhoenixProject.obsidian/deploy.md

 #### Release

-The `bin/release.sh` script is call on the production machine from the `deploy.sh` script.
+The `bin/release.sh` script is called on the production machine from the `deploy.sh` script.

 ```bash
 #!//bin/sh -x